absolunet/docs-node-ioc/src/docs/05_data/01_database/en.md

 ```

 The connector has all the available drivers registered in it.
-You can then establish dedicated connections through the appropriate driver, and then get a database connection.
+You can then establish dedicated connections through the appropriate driver and then get a database connection.
 The configuration for the dedicated drivers can be retrieved in the [official Knex.js documentation](http://knexjs.org/#Installation-client).
 The configuration object sent in the connection creation methods uses the same schema as the Knex `connection` configuration model.